microsoft/DirectXTex/README.md

 * WICTextureLoader cannot load ``.TGA`` or ``.HDR`` files unless the system has a 3rd party WIC codec installed.
 You must use the DirectXTex library for TGA/HDR file format support without relying on an add-on WIC codec.

 * Loading of 96bpp floating-point TIFF files results in a corrupted image prior to Windows 8.
 This fix is available on Windows 7 SP1 with KB 2670838 installed.

-* The VS 2017/2019 projects make use of ``/permissive-`` for improved C++ standard conformance.
-Use of a Windows 10 SDK prior to the Fall Creators Update (16299) or an Xbox One XDK prior to June 2017 QFE 4 may result in failures due to problems with the system headers.
-You can work around these by disabling this switch in the project files which is found in the ``<ConformanceMode>`` elements, or in some cases adding ``/Zc:twoPhase-`` to the ``<AdditionalOptions>`` elements.

-* The VS 2017 projects require the 15.5 update or later.
-For UWP and Win32 classic desktop projects with the 15.5 - 15.7 updates, you need to install the standalone Windows 10 SDK (17763) which is otherwise included in the 15.8.6 or later update.
-Older VS 2017 updates will fail to load the projects due to use of the <ConformanceMode> element.
-If using the 15.5 or 15.6 updates, you will see ``warning D9002: ignoring unknown option '/Zc:__cplusplus'`` because this switch isn't supported until 15.7.
-It is safe to ignore this warning, or you can edit the project files ``<AdditionalOptions>`` elements.

-* The VS 2019 projects use a ``<WindowsTargetPlatformVersion>`` of ``10.0`` which indicates to use the latest installed version.
-This should be Windows 10 SDK (17763) or later.

 * The UWP projects and the VS 2019 Win10 classic desktop project include configurations for the ARM64 platform.
 These require VS 2017 (15.9 update) or VS 2019 to build, with the ARM64 toolset installed.